Cascais and Estoril, side by side and connected by a seafront promenade, are the two main resorts on the Lisbon Coast.

 Estoril, with its plush villas and Belle Époque casino, is the more traditional of the two, while lively Cascais still retains some of its character as a traditional fishing town.
 Just sixteen miles from Lisbon, this part of the coast is a great base for exploring the capital and attractions further afield such as Fatima, Tomar and Obidos.

-- 7 nights hb Monte Estoril
+- 7 nights half board in Monte Estoril

 - Excursion to Lisbon